ArnaudSibilleHub/Scraping/README.md

 Regularly updated

 *** Insurers
-scrap local insurers directories to obtain list to emailing or phoning
+scrap of local insurers directories to obtain lists to emailing or phoning in a second time
 tools: numpy/pandas/selenium >> webdriver >> webdriverwaits >> Action Chains